Renault Kadjar SUV review

 - Entry-level model poorly equipped

-The Renault Kadjar is a family SUV that’s a little bigger than the Renault Captur, but since the discontinuation of the larger Renault Koleos it’s now the French brand’s largest SUV.
+The Renault Kadjar is a family SUV that’s a little bigger than the Renault Captur and more practical than the coupe-styled Renault Arkana.
+Since the discontinuation of the larger Renault Koleos it’s now the French brand’s largest SUV.
 It’s not a huge car, and instead it rivals a wide range of other medium-sized crossovers.

 These include the SEAT Ateca, Ford Kuga, Peugeot 3008 and Skoda Karoq, plus the Hyundai Tucson, Volkswagen Tiguan, Mazda CX-5 and Kia Sportage.
 One more significant rival is the Nissan Qashqai – the latest model is a big improvement, and since the Kadjar shares many parts with the previous-generation Qashqai, the Renault is now somewhat falling behind its former stablemate.

-The Kadjar is now one of the older models in the Renault range, but its styling means it still looks as modern as ever.
+The Kadjar is now one of the older models in the Renault range, but its styling means it still looks quite modern.
 The LED daytime running lights and distinctive headlights give it a stand-out look, and the curvy bodywork means it’s attractive rather than intimidating.
 The interior has all the tech you need, and its smart design means it’s still competitive with many of its rivals.

 The Kadjar’s engine line-up has been massively stripped back, and there’s now only one option: a 1.3-litre 138bhp petrol engine.
 It manages up to 44.1mpg and 0-62mph in 9.8 seconds, and we actually don’t mind that it’s the only option because it’s a great all-round choice.
 It’s smooth and quiet, punchy enough and reasonably economical.
 It’s available in manual and automatic forms.